therenegar/launch/README.md

 ### !TYPO.EXE - Typo
 Level up on your words-per-minute and put that retro mechanical keyboard to good use, practicing your typing.

-50 different lessons focusing on different skills and types of texts, including coding.
+50 different lessons focusing on different skills and types of texts, with a focus on technical writing and coding.

 Records are maintained so you can keep track of your high scores.